ryantaylor-cu/remote-access/_episodes/02-monitoring.md

 ~~~
 {: .output}

-Additionally, the disk usage command will tell you how much disk space your files are using within a given directory:
+Additionally, the disk usage command will tell you how much disk space a directory is using:

 ~~~
-du -hsx ~
+$ du -hsx ~
 ~~~
 {: .bash}
 ~~~